hannahro15/ready-steady-eat/README.md

 - Made images all the same size so it looks more uniform in the product containers
 - Footer overlapping content in page on some pages.
 - Order total showing zero amount on order confirmation and in profile after adding product to basket and going through the checkout procedure.
 Samll fix within the template tags in the html.
+- Small responsiveness issue on the bag page on mobile devices.

 ### Unfixed bugs

 - Images a little slow loading the page.
-- Small responsiveness issue on the bag page on mobile devices.
-- Order confirmation email doesn't actually send to an email but confirmation message appears on the checkout success page.Emails are received ok for verfication when registering and also for forgotting a password.
+- Order confirmation email doesn't actually send to an email but confirmation message does appear on the checkout success page once order is placed.
+Emails are received ok for verification when registering and also for forgotting a password.
 This was checked using a temp email address on https://temp-mail.org/en/.

 ## Validation